zeppaman/docker-basics-tutorial/build-images/README.md

 ## Points of interest
 You can build your own machine by adding  a set of command on a docker file.
 Each command means  a new layer is created.
 Bad news is that layers do not comunicate one each other so you will usually manage a long set of *&&* separated command ( you are partially saved by using  **&& \\** to have some that can be read without an headhache)

+** Alpine Linux image doesn't contain bash, Instead you can use /bin/ash, /bin/sh, ash or only sh.
+Now you know with previous step was just didattic**